 A study of methods and materials that encourages preschool children to explore and experiment in their natural environment.
 Relate mathematical, spatial and problem-solving concepts to discovery through play activities.
 Satisfies state licensing requirement for curriculum program D3.
-Transfer Status: Transferable to CSU, see counselor for limitations.

 Language Arts for Young Children D3